Male Breast Reduction

 Addressing Gynecomastia in Austin, TX

 Gynecomastia is a common condition affecting many boys and men.
 The tissues of the breast can swell due to a hormone imbalance, weight gain, genetics, a medical condition, or from taking certain drugs, such anabolic steroids—any of which may prompt a man to seek out male breast reduction.
-Austin, TX plastic surgeon Christine Fisher, MD works with each patient to determine the cause of his breast development and develop an appropriate solution.
+Our surgeons at Austin Plastic & Reconstructive Surgery work with each patient to determine the cause of his breast development and develop an appropriate solution.
 Dr. Fisher has published a book chapter for plastic surgeons on gynecomastia.

 For patients seeking male breast reduction, if the swelling is in the fatty tissue, your plastic surgeon may recommend liposuction to remove the excess fat.
 However, if the swelling is in the denser glandular tissue of the breast, surgery to remove the firm glandular tissue will be necessary.

-During your male breast reduction procedure, Dr. Fisher will place small incisions around your nipple, in the chest wall, and/or underneath the armpit.
+During your male breast reduction procedure, small incisions will be placed around your nipple, in the chest wall, and/or underneath the armpit.
 The size and extent of the incision and subsequent scar will depend on the amount of tissue to be removed.

 The gynecomastia surgery takes about two hours, and you can go home the same day.
 You will need to wear a compression garment for two weeks but should be able to return to work within a week.
 Since men tend to bruise more easily than women, you can expect bruising and swelling in the area, but it should subside within three to four weeks from the male breast reduction procedure.